BurlyPillow/BurlyPillow/README.md

 - My main focus is powershell but I do like to mess with other things and keep growing

-- I'm currently working as an IT intern

 - I'm mainly interested in cybersecurity, powershell/cmd and python